PMG-Graded Notes

 Antique Grades

 Antique-grade notes are notes graded below 20 (GD, VG, and FN).
 They are heavily used, worn, or damaged.
 They are not aesthetically presentable, but the key reason for grading them is the assurance of authenticity, as grading confirms the note is authentic.
 This may be advisable for notes classified as antiques (close to or more than a hundred years old), or that rarely ever appear in the market (e.g. the Straits dollar, Malayan dollar, or Malayan and British Borneo $1000 or $10000).
-These are the only notes I will consider with a PMG grade of lower than 20.
+These are the only notes I will consider collecting with a PMG grade of lower than 20.

 PMG 12, no remarks